-So in theory (okay in reality, actually), you can buy your favorite toxic sunscreen back home, and then bring it to Hawaii.
+You can buy your favorite toxic sunscreen at home, and then bring it to Hawaii.
+But it would be nice if you didn’t do that.

-It would be nice if you didn’t do that, and consider one of the reasons that they made it illegal in Hawaii – to keep the tropical fish and turtles coming back to the shores of Hawaii!
+Consider that one of the reasons that they made it illegal in Hawaii was to keep the tropical fish and turtles coming back to the shores of Hawaii!

 So, when you’re out buying your sunscreen for Hawaii, consider making it reef-safe sunscreen.
 (Or, more accurately possibly, reef-safer sunscreen.)